 Coming Soon CC

-This reminds me of setting up props on stage behind the curtain because all the audience sees is that your site is under construction.
-But it offers visitors a way to join a mailing list for when the big reveal happens.
+If your website isn’t quite ready to show to the world yet, this plugin offers visitors a way to join a mailing list for when the big reveal happens.
 Just deactivate the plugin when you’re ready to go live.

 This plugin adds a code from your website to Google Analytics so that you can analyze your website data and traffic.